-Chalk paint has taken the painting world by storm the last few years.
-It is all the rage to use chalk paint, however for decades latex paint has been the go to paint.
+Chalk paint has taken the painting world by storm over the last few years.
+It is all the rage to use chalk paint, however for decades latex paint has been the go-to paint.
 Which one will be more durable, and give you the look you want?

 If you are debating whether or not to use chalk paint or regular latex paint, here are some of the highlights of the pros and cons of both to help you decide.

 If you are going for a distressed look or antiqued finish, chalk paint works really well for that.
-It is perfect for a farmhouse or cottage style room.
+It is perfect for a farmhouse or cottage-style room.
 You can distress with latex too, but chalk paint has a matte finish that is just a little more conducive to creating the aged look.
 If you want a modern sleek look go with latex.
-The finish is more shiny and it has a smoother look like this white dresser.
+The finish is shinier and it has a smoother look like this white dresser.

 Chalk paint used to be a hard item to find, but now it is sold at every hardware store, and even Walmart sells it.
 It is more expensive than latex by the quart, however chalk paint requires less paint, due to its opaqueness.
 To save money on chalk paint read this article: DIY Furniture Paint Recipe.
 There are entire swatch books full of colors latex paint comes in, chalk paint on the other hand comes in about a dozen options.
 If you have never used chalk paint, start on something small such as a side table, or a shelf.
 See if you enjoy the look and process before tackling your kitchen cabinets or table.